queelius/aperture/ALGEBRAIC_ENVIRONMENTS.md

 values that model a specific concept, e.g., if the mathematical objects must form a ring and we apply this environment to the aperture, then it becomes a well define closure.

+## Means of combination
+Environments, as first-class citizens in Aperture, may be thought of as a binary relation of type (symbol,exp*).

+As a binary relation, we may take unions, intersections, and other set-theoretic operations.

+We can also ask whether symbol is related to exp* in either direction, or iterate over the elements or ...

+## Means of abstraction